k3rn3lpanicc/erc20token-example/README.md

 Then run this command: `npm run deployStake:binance` and it would start building contracts, deployment and verification steps and you can relax till the job gets done.
 The results would be like this:

+* Note: you can deploy to mumbai network by this command: `npm run deployStake:mumbai`

 ```bash
 ➜ npm run deployStake:binance